 It is a superb cave with a walkway that goes for perhaps 300 metres or so.
 There is a large gallery, some air shafts, other entrances to see, and of course lots of stalagmites and stalactites.
 There are also some animal bones: some you would expect such as farm animals and possums; however there is also a skeleton of a Moa, an extinct bird which had a trachea, hip bones and big thigh bones.
 After exiting the dry cave, Norm takes us on a drive over some farmland along the ridgelines, and finally returns us to the starting point.

 This evening we return to Kai (now called the Bosco Cafe) for our last dinner in New Zealand (and of the trip).
-I have the fish of the day (Snapper), which comes with oven roasted potatoes, green beans, and a very nice pesto topping, as well as some salad around the plate: a quite novel presentation with the salad.
+I have the fish of the day (Snapper), which comes with oven roasted potatoes, green beans, and a very nice pesto topping, as well as some salad around the plate.
 When we return to the B&B I get serious about packing – tossing out heavy paper and other stuff that is now useless.
 We settle our accounts with Margaret for our stay, however she only accepts cash, so that makes it a bit inconvenient.
-All the other B&Bs accept credit card payments.
+All the other B&Bs accepted credit card payments.